-In evaluating a Trustee candidate, including existing Trustees being recommended for re-nomination, the Nominating and Corporate Governance Committee considers factors that are in the best interests of the Company, including the knowledge, experience, integrity and judgment of the candidate; the potential contribution of the candidate to the diversity of experience, competencies, and backgrounds, including diversity with respect to race, gender, and geography required by the Board; the candidate's ability to devote sufficient time and effort to his or her duties as a Trustee; independence and willingness to consider all strategic proposals and oversee the strategic direction of the Company; and any other criteria established by the Board, as well as other core competencies or technical expertise necessary to fill all of the committees of the Board.
-The Nominating and Corporate Governance Committee formally committed in its charter to seek to include candidates with a diversity of race, ethnicity, and gender in the pool from which it selects Trustee candidates.
+In evaluating a Trustee candidate, including existing Trustees being recommended for re-nomination, the Nominating and Corporate Governance Committee considers factors that are in the best interests of the Company, including the knowledge, experience, integrity and judgment of the candidate; the potential contribution of the candidate to the diversity of experience, competencies, and backgrounds, of the Board; the candidate's ability to devote sufficient time and effort to his or her duties as a Trustee; independence and willingness to consider all strategic proposals and oversee the strategic direction of the Company; and any other criteria established by the Board, as well as other core competencies or technical expertise necessary to fill all of the committees of the Board.
 All nominees are screened for conflicts of interest that would interfere with service on the Board.